 When we first started work with people living with cancer, we focused on helping them to deal with the side effects of chemotherapy and radiation.
 Over the last year, however, we realized that we talk a lot about compromised skin.
 Chemotherapy and radiation treatments are notorious for causing skin problems, and even after treatment is over, skin can continue to be dry, itchy, and flaky, making this one of the most common and frustrating long-term side effects.

-The more people asked me about various skin conditions and the more I talked about it, the more I realized that this problem is widespread, and hits all kinds of people-not just those affected by cancer.
+The more people asked about various skin conditions and the more we talked about it, the more we realized that this problem is widespread, and hits all kinds of people-not just those affected by cancer.
 People across the nation suffer from a variety of skin problems, from rosacea to psoriasis to eczema to inflammation to just plain dry, itchy skin.
 In fact, according to the National Ambulatory Medical Care Survey, 37.9 million visits were made to an office-based dermatologist for skin conditions in the U.S. in 2001, and 12.1 million visits were made to the physician’s office for skin rashes.
 So the big question becomes: Just what is compromised skin, and what can we do about it?

 What is compromised skin?
 Simply put, compromised skin no longer has the ability to protect and maintain itself.
 Something has impaired that ability, leaving it vulnerable to problems.